 The first thing to know about whale shark diving in La Paz is that you may not need to dive at all.
 These giant filter feeders aggregate each year in the Sea of Cortez to feast on their favourite meal - plankton - found floating on or close to the surface.
 That's why whale sharks are so commonly spotted in just a metre or two of water!

-Located a whopping 30 hours or more offshore, Socorro and Revillagigedo is easily one of Mexico's most remote and pristine scuba diving destinations, with a reputation for up close encounters with oceanic manta rays, bottlenose dolphins, and up to ten shark species!
+Located a whopping 30-hours or more offshore, Socorro and the Revillagigedo Islands is easily one of Mexico's most remote and pristine scuba diving destinations, with a reputation for up close encounters with oceanic manta rays, bottlenose dolphins, and up to ten shark species!

-Socorro isn't for the faint of heart.
-The diving here is dynamic and challenging, with powerful currents and potentially rough surface conditions, and can only explore the area via a liveaboard dive safari.
+A trip here isn't for the faint of heart.
+Socorro's diving is dynamic and challenging, with powerful currents and potentially rough surface conditions, and can only be explored via a liveaboard dive safari.
 But, for guests intrepid enough to embark on this adventure, the rewards are just as big as the park's famous wildlife!

 Dives here focus on cleaning stations and walls, where pelagic and reef shark species gather.
 Drift along craggy reefs and canyons where silkies and Galapagos sharks patrol the drop-off, explore crevices and overhangs where lazy white-tips nap together, and peer out in the blue where hundreds of schooling hammerheads could flash by - sometimes in the blink of an eye!
 And, with a bit of luck, other species like whale sharks and even tiger sharks can be spotted here, too.

-Trips to Revillagigedo typically last nine days or more at sea.
+Liveaboards visiting the Revillagigedo Islands typically offer trips lasting nine days or more at sea.
 But don't worry.
 You won't get bored.
 With diving this action-packed, you're guaranteed to finish your trip wishing it had lasted longer!

 Are you ready to start planning your shark diving adventure?